zkamvar/user2021/prose.md

 > timing 2021-06-10: 04:01.98

-The Carpentries is a global organization of volunteers who strive to teach foundational data and coding skills to researchers worldwide.
-What makes us stand out is not the fact that we use evidence-based practices in teaching, it's that we align all of our decisions with our core values which puts people first and accepts all contributions.
+The Carpentries is a global organization of volunteers who teach foundational data and coding skills to researchers worldwide.
+What makes us stand out is not the fact that we use evidence-based practices in teaching, it's that we align all of our decisions with our core values: we put people first and we value all contributions.

-Our lessons are all open-license websites built on a consistent style that adheres to active learning principals.
-We use these lessons as the source material for the hundreds of workshops we run each year and have three distinct
+Our lessons are distributed as open-licensed websites built on a consistent style that adheres to active learning principals.
+We use these lessons as the source material for the hundreds of workshops we run each year.
+So, these sites have three distinct
 audiences:

-1. The certified Carpentries instructor who uses it for reference material as they teach.
+1. The Carpentries Instructors who refer to these materials as they teach our workshops.
-2. The learner in a Carpentries workshop who uses the lesson as a reference later on as they practice the materials.
+2. The learners in a Carpentries workshop who rely on these lessons after a workshop as they review and practice their newly aquired skills.
-3. The educator who wants to use these open-licensed materials for their own lessons.
+3. The educators who adapt these open-licensed materials for their own lessons.

-The source for these lessons are hosted on GitHub were we have a core set of volunteer maintainers to make sure that the information on the lesson is accurate and up to date.
-It is in these repositories that we accept all contributions from the community, whether it be simple typo fix or a better explanation of an important lesson concept, anyone can go to the repository and make a suggestion... at least that was our intention.
+The source for these lessons are hosted on GitHub were volunteer Maintainers ensure that the lessons are accurate and up-to-date.
+We encourage a culture of open contribution, where members of our community can suggest a simple typo fix or a better explanation of an important lesson concept.
+We want **anyone** can go to the repository and make a suggestion to improve our lessons... at least that was our intention.

 I want to pause for a second here and highlight this tweet that came across my feed as I was preparing this talk.